etc/nesta-plugin-maldini/README.md

 ### Known Issues ###

 - Convert single dashes to endashes in `pages` field.
-- Better treatment of cases where a bibliography contains an author with the same last name has multiple publications in a single year.
+- Better treatment of cases where a bibliography contains authors with the same last name with multiple publications in a single year.
 Default behaviour should be to incrementally append a lowercase letter to the `year` field (Name, 2001a; Name, 2001b).

 ### Wishlist ###